samkos/kslhub/docs/use.rst

     $ kslhub --init

-behind the scene, this command installs some nice jupyter notebook extensions as
+Behind the scene, this command installs some nice jupyter notebook extensions as
   - the slurm magic package
   - the support of widget
   - the support of bash commands in a notebook cell